top of page

 Another benefit is derived right from the signifier in its name.

-Thanks to the compression applied to your body by compression wear, you’ll notice a greater stability and support to the areas where it’s applied or worn.
+Thanks to the compression applied to your body by compression gear, you’ll notice a greater stability and support to the areas where it’s applied or worn.

 This compressive pressure will better compact your muscles and offer you better control and strength.